Rafael Caro Quintero: Huffington Post

 Huffington Post journalist Anabel Hernández visited Caro Quintero in his home in Mazatlán, Sinaloa, in April 2018.
 Despite having security guards, Caro Quintero was no longer able to live the lavish lifestyle he had when he was a major drug lord, was now living in a shabby mountain home, and appeared to be aging and frail.
 During the interview, Caro Quintero reiterated that he wanted to be left in peace and spent his days looking for drones.
 Caro Quintero also claimed to be suffering from a prostate-related illness and to have not been speaking to his wife, Diana, or any of his children.
 He denied allegations of being a senior leader in the Sinaloa cartel or being active in the drug trade.

 Former DEA agent Mike Vigil, who previously led the DEA international operations and was highly active in investigating Mexican drug operations, described Caro Quintero as "a shell" of his former self and stated that it was "ludicrous" to look into allegations that he might have leadership in the Sinaloa Cartel.
 Vigil said, "Right now, we don't have any information that he is actually working with anybody."
 It was acknowledged that Caro Quintero's cousin Sajid, whom U.S. authorities arrested in October 2017 and who pled guilty to charges of drug trafficking and money laundering in a California courthouse on January 25, 2018, may have started these allegations to make a deal with prosecutors.

 In popular culture

 Caro Quintero is portrayed in Narcos: Mexico by Tenoch Huerta.
+Benicio del Toro played Caro Quintero in NBC TV miniseries in 1990 The Drug Wars - The Camarena Story.